 Our launches and operation of our platform may require additional regulatory authorizations from the FCC or a non-U.S. licensing jurisdiction.
 Obtaining launch windows for planned satellites and ground stations, preparing for launch, and working with the requisite equipment in foreign jurisdictions may require coordination with U.S. and foreign regulators.
 If any of our current operations are deemed not to be in compliance with applicable regulatory requirements, we may be subject to various sanctions, including fines, loss of authorizations, or denial of applications for new authorizations or renewal of existing authorizations.
-It is not uncommon for licenses for new satellites or additional operational parameters to be granted just prior to launch, which may require duthorization but we do not receive customer acceptance of project-based deliverables regarding the construction, launch, and operation of a satellite by deadlines that may be established in the authorizations, we may lose our authorization to operate a satellite using certain frequencies in an orbital location.
+It is not uncommon for licenses for new satellites or additional operational parameters to be granted just prior to launch, which may result in unanticipated expenses or delays.
+If we do not obtain required authorizations in the future, we will not be able to operate our planned satellites.
+If we obtain a required authorization, launch, and operation of a satellite by deadlines that may be established in the authorization, we may lose our authorization to operate a satellite using certain frequencies in an orbital location.
 Any authorizations we may obtain may also impose operational restrictions or permit interference that could affect our use of planned satellites.